w3c/wai-intro-wcag/content/non-web-ict.md

 *Update in progress:* The [previous WCAG2ICT 2.0 Note](https://www.w3.org/TR/wcag2ict-20/) covered WCAG 2.0.
 The **[2024 WCAG2ICT Note ](https://www.w3.org/TR/wcag2ict-22/) will cover WCAG 2.0, 2.1, and 2.2**.
 The [WCAG2ICT Editor's Draft](https://w3c.github.io/wcag2ict) may include proposed updates that are not yet approved and published.

+*Scope*: WCAG2ICT does not include techniques for how to meet WCAG success criteria in specific technologies.
+More information is in the [Excluded from Scope section](https://www.w3.org/TR/wcag2ict-22/#excluded-from-scope).

 ## Who WCAG2ICT is for {#for}

 WCAG2ICT is for ICT managers, ICT developers, policy makers, and others wanting to understand how WCAG 2 can be applied to non-web documents and software.